AmanSingh137/AmanSingh137/README.md

 - 👋 Hi, I’m @AmanSingh137
-- 👀 I’m interested in mobile app development and web development
+- 👀 I’m interested in web development as well as AR.
 - 🌱 I’m currently learning basic web development and app development and am currently working on my programming skills